ibm-cloud-docs/vpc/hpvs-override-registry.md

 In such a case, it's possible to dynamically override the registry as well as the pull credentials.
 This is a coordinated effort between the workload provider and the deployer.

-The templating approach only works for a [compose](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_compose)-based workload and also only for images referenced via a digest (no support for DCT-based workloads).
+The templating approach only works for a [compose](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_compose)-based workload and also only for images referenced through a digest (no support for DCT-based workloads).
 {: note}

 ### Workload provider